kyleboas/tacticsjournal.com/support.md

 ---
-title: Support
+title: Backing
 layout: page
 ---

 The best way to support me is to share the blog with ten of your friends.
 Those ten friends will share it with ten of their friends, and so on.
+The other way to support me is to engage with the content I share with you from my sponsors and affiliates.

 ---